wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 2.3 =

+* ADDED: Direct support for WordPress Firewall 2 plugin by automatically whitelist iControlWP IPs.
+* ADDED: Support for the Ultimate Maintenance Mode plugin.

 = 2.2 =

 * ADDED: Ability to add a site to an iControlWP account from within the WordPress site itself